 What Are Court Summons?

 A summons is also referred to as a court order issued to individuals before a lawsuit or criminal proceeding.
 This document contains information about the date and time of your court date, along with any additional information regarding the case.
-When you are summoned, you can either be directly involved as a plaintiff or defendant or forced to appear in person to give any information you may have about the case.
+When the court issues a summons, you can either be directly involved as a plaintiff or defendant or forced to appear in person to give any information you may have about the case.

 Contents of a Court Summons